 Many individual cities within Australia are noted for their fantastic quality of life.

-Canberra, the capital city, took the top spot followed by Adelaide.
+Canberra, the capital city, is sitting currently the second-best city for quality of life in the world, followed by Adelaide.

 In fact, 5 cities placed in the top 50 including Perth, Melbourne, and Sydney.